github/developer.github.com/content/guides/getting-started.md

 ## Overview

-Most applications will use a [wrapper library][wrappers], but it's important to get familiar with the underlying API HTTP methods.
-There's no easier way to kick the tires than [cURL][curl].
+Most applications will use an existing [wrapper library][wrappers] in the language of your choice, but it's important to familiarize yourself with the underlying API HTTP methods first.

+There's no easier way to kick the tires than through [cURL][curl].

 ### Hello World